Common Network Setup Mistakes and How to Avoid Them

 Not Asking for Help When You Need It

-Yes, setting up your network by yourself is not only possible, it’s also extremely satisfying.
-But you should never be too deep into your DIY project to ask for help.
-This could be part of your research and planning, but it shouldn’t stop there.
-Get a second set of eyes -- preferably belonging to an expert -- to double check your work.
-A licensed electrician can help out immensely to ensure your work is up to code, too.
-And you can always call trueCABLE for help with questions about what type of cable is right for you.
+Yes, setting up your network by yourself is not only possible, it's also extremely satisfying.
+But you should never be too deep into your DIY project to avoid seeking additional knowledge.
+This could be part of your research and planning, but it shouldn't stop there.
+Explore our extensive library of over 200 blogs and articles on ethernet and fiber optic technologies at our Cable Academy.
+Our comprehensive resources can provide expert guidance to double-check your work and ensure you're following best practices.
+A licensed electrician can also help immensely to ensure your work is up to code.

 Avoiding these issues can mean the difference between a network that works into the future and one that frustrates you.
-At trueCABLE, we love helping customers with their DIY cable projects.
-Get in touch today to learn more about our products!
+At trueCABLE, we're committed to empowering customers with the knowledge they need for successful DIY cable projects.
+Visit our Cable Academy today to tap into our wealth of resources!

 trueCABLE presents the information on our website, including the “Cable Academy” blog and live chat support, as a service to our customers and other visitors to our website subject to our website terms and conditions.
 While the information on this website is about data networking and electrical issues, it is not professional advice and any reliance on such material is at your own risk.